albertlatacz/albertlatacz.github.io/_pages/engagements.md

 I have been recently passionate about mono-repositories and anything to improve developer experience.
 Co-founded Monopolis – Internal Developer Portal SaaS, with a strong focus on automating best practices to improve developer, team and organisational productivity.

 ---

+### OTC PRODUCT LIFECYCLE MANAGEMENT PLATFORM - UBS
+_May 2010 – May 2011_

+{: .text-justify}
+Klondike is a product lifecycle management platform, which core functionality is processing securitised and OTC product lifecycle events such as product creation, amendments, trades, barrier breaches, corporate actions and expirations and dispatching them to front and back office systems.
+The system is also acts as a source for product and trade information and is responsible for settlement valuation for expirations, early exercises, batch processing of corporate action adjustments as well as syndication of financial reports and barrier breach events to external parties.
+In terms of technology Klondike has been implemented using Tomcat with Lucene/Compass searching, Webwork, XWork and FreeMarker, backed by Oracle database.
+The team was fully agile/XP and put particular emphasis on delivering high quality software.
+Daily pair programming sessions, use of test driven development and maintaining test coverage with over 12,000 unit, integration and acceptance tests allowed team to produce to the highest standards.

+I was working on building Barrier Breach Syndication Service, which captures barrier breach events received from monitoring system and syndicates them to third parties using various transport protocols such as S/FTP, HTTP/S, SCP or email.
+The service has been deployed on Tomcat server and is currently syndicating events to 6 external vendors.

+I was responsible for delivery of core components for Mass Issuance project.
+The main goal of the project was to allow mass issuing and straight trough processing of leveraged (Warrants, Mini-Futures) and yield enhancement (Discount Certificates) products across German and Swiss exchanges.
+The work included booking product to risk and settlement systems, implementing expiration, early exercise and corporate action calculations as well as optimising batch processing.
+After successful delivery UBS gained 1% market share on Swiss and German exchanges within the first month of trading.

+---

 ### ADVERT RETARGETING PLATFORM - VIBRANT MEDIA